 Sitting up straight is good for your back, shoulders, and neck, but that’s not all you need to do to reap the benefits.
 Remember to keep your feet planted flat on the floor, thighs parallel to the ground, and your shoulders relaxed.
 Posture isn’t just about your back—it’s about your body.

 Your wrists and hands do a lot of work during the day, but many desk-bound workers suffer from carpal tunnel syndrome (CTS) as a result.
 Look for accessories like a wrist support pad for your keyboard and a computer mouse that doesn’t involve too much movement or force.

 Foam rollers have been touted as a helpful accessory in the fitness world, but they can also be an aid for lower back pain.
 Keep a small foam roller at work to help relieve lower back pain and tight muscles.

 In addition to these tips, Dr. Zabat says to remember a basic rule: follow directions.

 “Most desk equipment, like chairs and keyboards, come with a manual that outline how to use them properly to prevent pain,” he explains.
 “Those manuals usually have extra information about how to adapt the equipment to be the most comfortable for you.”

 If trying these tips still hasn’t helped to alleviate your pain, talk to your doctor about treatment options.
 You may have chronic pain.
 Visit our website for more information on pain management or other musculoskeletal injuries, or to make an appointment with Dr. Zabat or another Main Line Health physician in your area.

 How healthy is your office?
 Bryn Mawr RehabWorks offers an ergonomic assessment with a doctor’s prescription.
 The assessment looks at posture, seating, computer positioning, and overall workplace organization.
 Learn more by calling 484.596.5686.
-Visit our website to learn more about our orthopedics program or to make an appointment with an orthopedic specialist.
+Visit our website to learn more about our orthopaedics program or to make an appointment with an orthopaedic specialist.